Website Navigation: How to Improve Yours and Boost Sales

 Hovering over "Shop All" reveals the subcategories visitors have to choose from.
 There are a few cues here that direct attention where Yellow Beauty wants it.

-Notice the “best value” and “save $35” badges, along with the product images.
-All three draw attention to the brand’s sets.
-Promoting them leads to higher order values than solo products.
-The potential for repeat purchases is also higher since customers get to try and fall in love with more than one product via their first purchase.
+Notice the "best value" and "save $35" badges, along with the product images.
+All three draw attention to the brand's sets.
+Promoting them leads to higher-order values than solo products.
+The potential for repeat purchases is also higher, since customers can try and fall in love with more than one product during their first purchase.

-Last but not least, the “Shop All” link delivers on its promise by being clickable; it matches user expectations.
-Plus, it’s a nice convenience for shoppers who don’t want to shop by the categories in the dropdown menu.
+Last but not least, the "Shop All" link delivers on its promise by being clickable and aligning with user expectations.
+Plus, it's a nice convenience for shoppers who don't want to shop by category in the dropdown menu.

 Blume